ameer2428/PowerBi--Projects/README.md

 # PowerBi--Projects

-# HR Data Analysis with Power BI
+# HR Dashboards with Power BI
 The dataset is of Hr data of two countries, India and New Zealand with differnt columns of Date of join, Name, Rating, Salary, Gender, Age, Department, Country.
 1. How many people are there in each department?
 2. Gender distribution by department